Corporate Governance Guide

 - 1.Advisory Board as Consultative Body

 The Board of Directors will establish the Advisory Board, mainly consisting of well-experienced persons from inside and outside Japan, and will obtain advice and recommendations aimed at a "more improved management" and an "enhancement of transparent management."
 While the Advisory Board itself has no power to make decisions, it has the authority to make proposals and recommendations and to give advice to the Board of Directors.
-The Board of Directors must fully respect and take into account the Advisory Board's proposals, recommendations, and advice.
+The Board of Directors make decisions by taking into account such proposals, recommendations and advice.

 - 2.Composition and Chairman of the Advisory Board

-- (1)The Advisory Board is composed of outside advisors, the Chairman (or the Senior Advisor when the position of the Chairman is vacant) and CEO.
+- (1)The Advisory Board is composed of outside advisors, the Chairman (or the Senior Advisor when the position of the Chairman is absent) and CEO.

 - (2)Outside advisors will be around five to seven, including two or three non-Japanese advisors.
 Also outside advisors are required to satisfy the requirements of Independent Directors.

 - (3)The Chairman will chair the Advisory Board.

 - 3.Frequency and Contents of Meeting